- Your Government

 For more than 40 years the National Recreation and Parks Association (NRPA) has advocated the importance of thriving,National Recreation and Parks Association local park systems, the opportunity for all Americans to lead healthy, active lifestyles, and the preservation of great community places.

 Cub Scout Pack 630 of Essex Junction is one of the most active packs in the state.
-Boys in kindergarten through 5th grade participate in various adventures, including building pinewood derby cars, overnight trips to museums, family camping weekends, swimming, hiking, fishing, climbing, STEM projects and more.
+Boys and Girls in kindergarten through 5th grade participate in various adventures, including building pinewood derby cars, overnight trips to museums, family camping weekends, hiking, fishing, climbing, STEM projects, community service projects, and more.
 Dens have monthly meetings with a joint monthly pack meeting and optional monthly outings and service projects.
 Scouting is like a one-stop shop to get a little bit of all sorts of activities and life skills while building character.
-For more information contact our Cubmaster Peter Pelaia or visit our website.

 Essex Chargers Youth Football: What kind of day is it?
 It’s a great day for football!
 EYFL is a member of the Northern Vermont Youth Football League (NVYFL), with flag teams for grades 2-4 and tackle teams for grades 5-8.